projectcalico/canal/README.md

 *This is our default recommendation for Canal users today.*

 Flannel's VXLAN provides simplicity and performance both inside of an AWS VPC and across VPCs.
-And with the recently merged support to deploy flannel simply using [kubectl](https://github.com/coreos/flannel/issues/587) it is easy to get started as well.
-For users this is a reasonable default recommended by teams from both CoreOS and Tigera.
+And with support to deploy simply using kubectl it is easy to get started as well.
+For most users this is a reasonable default recommended by teams from both CoreOS and Tigera.

 **Note:** The AWS VPC will have no ability to enforce routing policy at the Pod level, only at the node level.

-### Calico Linux Routing Inside a AZ and IPIP Encap Cross AZ (Q2 2017)
+### Calico Linux Routing Inside a AZ and IPIP Encap Cross AZ

-*This will be our default recommendation once completed.*

 Because Amazon VPCs are L2 networks Calico can use native Linux routing between hosts in a VPC AZ / subnet.
 This means that packets flow between hosts using the normal Linux routing logic.